-- 1.4 The Director, Privacy Policy & Compliance (INTL) is based in Verizon's European HQ in the UK, and is responsible for all aspects of privacy compliance and processing pursuant to the General Data Protection Regulation and applicable laws throughout Verizon's Group Members. - 1.5 The INTL Privacy Team comprises of 4 privacy counsel: 3 based in Reading in the UK, and 1 based in Arlington, Washington.
-All report to the Director, Privacy Policy & Compliance INTL and deal with matters of compliance outside the US. - 1.6 More specifically, the Director, Privacy Policy & Compliance (INTL)'s responsibilities include: - ensuring Verizon's compliance with Verizon's Binding Corporate Rules controller and processor policies; - in cases where the Internal Audit Department identifies areas of non-compliance with Verizon's Binding Corporate Rules controller and processor policies, ensuring that these are corrected within a reasonable timescale:
+- 1.4 The Director, International Privacy is based in Verizon's International HQ in the UK, and is responsible for all aspects of privacy compliance and processing pursuant to the GDPR, UK data protection law and applicable laws throughout Verizon's Group Members. - 1.5 The International Privacy Team comprises of 4 privacy counsel: 3 based in Reading in the UK, and 1 based in Arlington, Washington.
+All report to the Director, International Privacy and deal with matters of compliance outside the US.
+The International Privacy Team is further supported by a legal counsel and privacy specialist based in Dublin. - 1.6 More specifically, the Director, International Privacy's responsibilities include: - ensuring Verizon's compliance with Verizon's EU and UK Binding Corporate Rules Controller and Processor Policies; - in cases where the Internal Audit Department identifies areas of non-compliance with Verizon's EU and UK Binding Corporate Rules Controller and Processor Policies, ensuring that these are corrected within a reasonable timescale; - reviewing new products and services from a privacy perspective to ensure compliance with international privacy laws; - maintaining and updating Verizon's privacy policies and privacy-related instructions; - counselling business units on internal and external privacy principles and requirements; - ensuring Verizon's compliance with international privacy laws, regulations, principles and policies; - responding to regulatory bodies and industry organisations regarding opinions, proposals and drafts of proposed changes to international privacy legislation and policy;

-- reviewing new products and services from a privacy perspective to ensure compliance with INTL privacy laws; - maintaining and updating Verizon's INTL-specific privacy policies and privacyrelated instructions; - counselling business units on internal and external privacy principles and requirements; - ensuring Verizon's compliance with INTL privacy laws, regulations, principles and policies; - responding to regulatory bodies and industry organisations regarding opinions, proposals and drafts of proposed changes to INTL privacy legislation and policy; - working with Verizon Security on security issues which relate to customer or employee privacy; - providing face-to-face and net-conference privacy training where employees (in teams such as Human Resources, Sales, Customer Services and Billing) are required to have a heightened awareness of INTL privacy issues; - providing privacy training and updates to employees on existing and new privacy law and policies, including the Binding Corporate Rules controller and processor policies: - assisting the commercial legal team in contract negotiations and ensuring that Verizon's contracts reflect the requirements of INTL privacy law; and - ensuring compliance with all in-country elements of INTL privacy law including, where necessary, ensuring that data protection registrations and notifications are complete and permits for the international transfer of personal data are obtained. - 1.7 The Director, Privacy Policy & Compliance (INTL) reports to the CPO.
+- working with Verizon Security on security issues which relate to customer or employee privacy; - providing face-to-face and net-conference privacy training where employees (in teams such as Human Resources, Sales, Customer Services and Billing) are required to have a heightened awareness of international privacy issues; - providing privacy training and updates to employees on existing and new privacy law and policies, including the EU and UK Binding Corporate Rules Controller and Processor Policies; - assisting the commercial legal team in contract negotiations and ensuring that Verizon's contracts reflect the requirements of international privacy law; and - ensuring compliance with all in-country elements of international privacy law including, where necessary, ensuring that data protection registrations and notifications are complete and permits for the international transfer of personal data are obtained. - 1.7 The Director, International Privacy reports to the CPO.

-INTL Regulatory Officers
+International Regulatory Officers

-1.8 In addition to the INTL privacy team, Verizon has a team of in-country EU Regulatory Officers who are responsible for data protection compliance in all European countries where Verizon operates.
-Regulatory Officers assist local employees with specific incountry privacy issues and are a conduit for communication between the INTL Privacy Team and local data protection authorities where required.
+1.8 In addition to the International Privacy Team, Verizon has a team of in-country International Regulatory Officers who are responsible for data protection compliance in European countries where Verizon operates and the UK.
+Regulatory Officers assist local employees with specific in-country privacy issues and are a conduit for communication between the International Privacy Team, the ICO and other local competent supervisory authorities where required.